-I inherited a basement flat in Seaham, conveyancing was carried out March 2003.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding properties in Seaham with an extended lease are worth £260,000.
-The average or mid-range amount of ground rent is £45 levied per year.
-The lease ceases on 21st October 2092
+I purchased a leasehold flat in Seaham, conveyancing was carried out May 2000.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Similar properties in Seaham with a long lease are worth £197,000.
+The average or mid-range amount of ground rent is £55 charged once a year.
+The lease comes to an end on 21st October 2075

-With 74 years left to run we estimate the premium for your lease extension to be between £8,600 and £9,800 as well as plus your own and the landlord's "reasonable" professional fees.
+With 56 years unexpired we estimate the premium for your lease extension to range between £29,500 and £34,000 plus costs.

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to provide the actual costs without more comprehensive due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
+You should not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.

 My husband and I have an offer in principle from HSBC Bank who have advised that they will lend up to £300k.
 At what point do we need to appoint a lawyer for conveyancing?
 Seaham is where we are .